 No major for the Bachelor of Arts will require more than 65 semester hours.
 No major for the degree of Bachelor of Science will require more than 75 semester hours.
 A student may not elect a double concentration within a major.

 If a student feels her or his plans necessitate a double major or double degree rather than a major and a minor, she or he must file a double major/double degree proposal form with the registrar.
 This proposal must indicate how the student's proposed plan of study meets the College's goals for a sound liberal arts program, including courses that satisfy the Core Requirements.
 The proposal must be approved by an advisor from each major.
 The student must have a cumulative grade point average of at least 3.0 at the time of the proposal.
-A double major may not include an individualized major.
 Final approval rests with the Academic Standing, Advising, and Admissions Committee.

 To be eligible for graduation, a student must have earned a GPA of at least 2.0 in the work in the major.
 If a student fails to maintain this average, she or he must either change majors or leave Wells College.

 Although minors are not required, a student desiring a minor shall declare it on a Declaration of Minor form, available in the Registrar's Office or online, no later than the last day of classes of the first semester of his or her senior year.
 The declaration must be approved by the student's major advisor and the faculty coordinator for the minor.
 Requirements of the minors can be found in the section of the Catalog devoted to Majors and Minors.
 In order to have a minor noted on the transcript, a student must earn an overall GPA of 2.0 or better in courses used for the minor.
 No more than 50% of the semester hours to be applied to the minor may also be applied to the major.